isomerpages/moe-rgsperl/_professional-learning/Professional Learning Platforms.md

 | 20th – 24th August 2018  | 15th Asia-Pacific Conference on Giftedness (APCG2018)  | Inspiration, Motivation, and Creativity: Leading the Way to Giftedness  | Lee Su Yin Caroline and Tan Jiaxiu  | [Mathematics comprehension tests as a tool in talent identification](/learning-platforms/plat2/)  |
 | 20th – 24th  August 2018  | 15th Asia-Pacific Conference on Giftedness (APCG2018)  | Inspiration, Motivation, and Creativity: Leading the Way to Giftedness  | Foo Yong Wee, Christopher and Rachel Goh Shiao En  | [Differentiation in a Chemistry Classroom](/learning-platforms/plat3/)  |
 |   |   |   |   |   |

+Good Practice Day<br>
+This in-house biennial event showcases teacher-led workshops, symposium and research presentations.
+It develops teacher leaders as they exchange ideas on innovative practices, keeping each other abreast of the latest developments in the field.
+The following are some examples of educational technologies and innovations shared by teachers: